shiftunion/vue-jun-proto/Vue-Notes.md

 ```

 ### Actions and asynch
-using axios for HTTP calls
+using Axios for HTTP calls

-View `created()` hook calls axios, one once this returns, the store is updated and the computed value is updated, which in-turn updates the view.
+View `created()` hook calls Axios, one once this returns, the store is updated and the computed value is updated, which in-turn updates the view.
 Add and `actions` section to the store as so.

 ```
   actions: {